Runners stop in Middle Georgia to honor fallen soldiers in nationwide event

-Katherine Krattli's son, Corporal William G. Taylor was killed in action on November 30, 2005.
+Catherine Krattli's son, Corporal William G. Taylor was killed in action on November 30, 2005.
 "This, being on this ride means everything," said Krattli.

 George Lutz, the founder of Honor and Remember, is a Gold Star father himself.
 His son Tony Lutz was killed in action in Iraq on December 29, 2005.

 "The idea of remembrance is something a gold star family clings to," said Lutz.

 He said the organization thought the best way to honor and remember these soldiers is to read their names out loud.

 "We're calling them out loud, one mile at a time every 10 minutes, from California to Virginia," Lutz said.

 He said that families will travel thousands of miles, driving for hours to hear their loved one's name called out for 30 seconds on the side of the road.

 "You know there's no words for it.
 The emotion of that moment, the intensity of what that feels like," Lutz said.

 Krattli said she carries her son's memory with her every day.
 "I do, I actually got out and did a little bit of running today," she said.